 Table of Contents

 The Social Progress Index (SPI) is similar to the Human Development Index but not exactly the same.
 The index is created by Social Progress Imperative.
 They define social progress as the capacity of a society to meet the basic human needs of its citizens, establish the building blocks that allow citizens and communities to enhance and sustain the quality of their lives, and create the conditions for all individuals to reach their full potential.
+The index also captures outcomes related to all 17 Sustainable Development Goals.

 What the Social Progress Index is about